regisftm/azure-fortinet-fabric-bootcamp/README.md

 ---

+> [!Note]
-> **Note**: The workshop provides examples and sample code as instructional content for you to consume.
+> The workshop provides examples and sample code as instructional content for you to consume.
 These examples will help you understand how to configure Calico Cloud and build a functional solution.
 Please note that these examples are not suitable for use in production environments.